Between You and Us

 Kendra Broekhuis

 Kendra Broekhuis lives in the city of Milwaukee with her family.
 For her day job, Kendra stays home with four of her children and drives them from one place to another in her minivan.
-You can find her sarcastic ramblings and serious encouragement—including her grief over losing her baby at thirty-three weeks pregnant—on social media and at her website.
-Between You and Us is her first novel.
+She is the author of Between You and Us.
+You can find her sarcastic ramblings and serious encouragement on social media and at her website.
 More by Kendra Broekhuis

 Decorative Carat